Hue-Jhan/Encrypted-Trojan-Undetected/README.md

 # Encrypted Trojans (Undetected)
-Encrypted self-injection malware that creates a shell on a victim's pc, using Xor and Base64 encryption, UNDETECTED by Windows defender.
+Simple proof of concept of an encrypted self-injection malware that creates a shell on a victim's pc, using Xor and Base64 encryption, undetected by Windows defender.

 # 💻 Code (Encryption)

 The first code is a very basic xor encryption using python, the second one is c++ based, the third one a base64 encoding based encryption, and the last one is a combination of the previous ones.
-The shellcodes are released with a very simple self injection process i showed in a previous repo, [Self-Injection-Reverse-Shell-Undetected](https://github.com/Hue-Jhan/Self-Injection-Reverse-Shell-Undetected), therefore i will not explain everything in details.
+The shellcodes are released with a very simple self injection process i showed in a previous repo, [Self-Injection-Reverse-Shell-Undetected](https://github.com/Hue-Jhan/Self-Injection-Reverse-Shell-Undetected).
+The encryption processes are explained in detail in a new repo: [simple shellcode crypter](https://github.com/Hue-Jhan/Simple-shellcode-crypter).

 ### 1) Python simple xor encryption